 In the center of the settlement, there was a large square, which was a place for performing various rituals.
 Based on the shape and proportions of the habitat, there is a conclusion that the builders of Lepenski Vir had dispositions with certain mathematical knowledge.

 Around the hearthstone, there were sculptures of large pebbles that depict the human figure on which only the head was originally formed.
-At a later stage, sculptures are shaped like a human figure and become real idols.
-They are the most commonly modeled fisheries of the human head, fish, deer, and on the found objects are engraved puzzling performances: signs similar to the coordinate system, sketches, letters, numbers, regions.
+At a later stage, sculptures are shaped like human figures and become real idols.
+They are the most commonly modeled fisheries of the human head, fish, and deer, and on the found objects are engraved puzzling performances: signs similar to the coordinate system, sketches, letters, numbers, and regions.

 3) Take hiking tours through the heart of the Djerdap National Park

-If you take hiking tours, be prepared for breathtaking views to spectacular gorge and the mighty Danube.
-You will see the variety of relief, high biodiversity of important and unique species in this magnificent national park.
+If you take hiking tours, be prepared for breathtaking views of the spectacular gorge and the mighty Danube.
+You will see the variety of relief, and high biodiversity of important and unique species in this magnificent national park.

-There are many hiking trails you can take in Djerdap National Park.
-They are marked but we highly recommend you to go with a guide.
+There are numerous hiking trails you can take in the Djerdap National Park.
+They are marked but we highly recommend you go with a guide.
 You can also contact the office of the national park of Djerdap where you can also find descriptions of some hiking trails.

-You can combine hiking with sightseeing of important cultural attractions, such as Golubac fortress, and Lepenski Vir.
-There is our recommendation for a moderate hiking tour it is a combination of sightseeing and with beautiful views of the mighty Danube.
+You can combine hiking with sightseeing at important cultural attractions, such as the Golubac Fortress, and Lepenski Vir.
+There is our recommendation for a moderate hiking tour that is a combination of sightseeing and beautiful views of the mighty Danube.

 National Park Djerdap is also part of E4 European long-distance walking path.